 - Manufacturing — To predict the location and rate of machine failures and to optimize raw material deliveries based on projected future demands.

-- Law enforcement - To analyze crime trend data to identify neighborhoods that may need additional protection at certain times of the year.
+- Law enforcement — To analyze crime trend data to identify neighborhoods needing additional protection at certain times of the year.

-Organizations in a number of industries are using predictive analytics in a virtually endless number of ways today.
-What this means for UNCW students is that they can expect strong career opportunities when they complete the program.
+Modern organizations in various industries are using predictive analytics in a virtually endless number of ways.
+Given this, UNCW students can expect strong career opportunities when they complete the advanced analytics degree program.

 Learn more about UNCW's online M.S. in Business Analytics program.